jvnsep/Project2BubbleDisplay/README.md

 ### b.
 Program

 First, include SegSev Library and its object show below.
-This library comprises of two files to be include in lib folder, they are SevSeg.cpp and SevSeg.h.
+Copy SevSeg.cpp and SevSeg.h and save to lib folder.

         #include "SevSeg.h"